trunk-rs/trunk/.github/pull_request_template.md

 **Checklist**
 - [ ] Updated CHANGELOG.md describing pertinent changes.
 - [ ] Updated README.md with pertinent info (may not always apply).
+- [ ] Updated `site` content with pertinent info (may not always apply).
 - [ ] Squash down commits to one or two logical commits which clearly describe the work you've done.
-If you don't, then Dodd will `:)`.
+If you don't, then Dodd will 🤓.